maylay/postActiv/README.md

 ## About

-postActiv is a free software project to develop a social networking platform.
+postActiv is a software you can run to allow you to create your own social network site from scratch, with the only knowledge neccesary that to upload files to your server and run an install script.

-It helps people in a community, company, or group to exchange short status updates, do polls, annouce events, or other social activites.
-Users can choose which people to "follow" and receive only their friends' or collegues' status messages.
-They can also view the public timeline of the site to see everyone, or the "whole known network" timeline, to see all the people in sites that have connected with this one, by someone following them.
-It provides a similar service to proprietary social network sites, but is decentralized, and with many additional features and an open, free software codebase that you can develop your own plugins for, it is much more awesome.
+With postActiv, you can form your own community, or use it for an existing company or other organization, to exchange status updates, run polls, announce events, and other such social activities.
+Users can chose what people they wish to "follow" and receive only their friends' or collegues' status messages.  postActiv also helpfully provides a site-wide "timeline" of messages, which allows you to see all of the notices, polls, and events that are posted locally on the server you share.

+The chief strength of postActiv compared to many other similar social software projects, such as wikis or forums, is that it is federated, meaning that if you make your server public, it can connect with an entire network (often called "the Fediverse") of sites running postActiv or other inter- operable software projects such as GNU social, Friendica, and Hubzilla.

 Using plugins available to postActiv, status messages can be sent to mobile phones or pages, instant messenger clients that implement XMPP, and desktop